ddubny/ddubny.github.io/_posts/2022-11-01-Jeonju-public-data.markdown

 <div class="notice--gray">
    <span style="font-size: 18px; font-family: Open Sans;">
       📢 Notice !!    <br>
-      This project was done at the University of Nevada, Las Vegas, under the guidance of Professor Kang in computer science.
+      This is designed for a project contest organized by the city of Jeonju,  proposing to address health disparities by using user modeling to target underprivileged populations.
    </span>
 </div>